zama-ai/tfhe-rs/tfhe/docs/fundamentals/encrypted-prf.md

 # Generate encrypted pseudo random values

-TFHE-rs supports generating pseudo random values in FHE that are not known by the server.
+This document gives an example of generating pseudo random values in FHE that are not known by the server.

 ```rust
 use tfhe::prelude::FheDecrypt;